-We are pleased to submit this review of the Disability Fund as of July 1, 2009.
-It establishes the funding requirements for fiscal 2009-2010 and analyzes the preceding year's experience.
+We are pleased to submit this review of the Disability Fund as of July 1, 2013.
+It establishes the funding requirements for fiscal 2013-2014 and analyzes the preceding year's experience.

+This review has been completed in accordance with generally accepted actuarial principles and practices.
 The census and financial information on which our calculations were based was prepared by the Retirement Office.
 That assistance is gratefully acknowledged.
-The actuarial calculations were completed under the supervision of John Monroe, ASA, MAAA, Enrolled Actuary.